-Formal method is a way to take the specification (written in natural language) and converts it into its mathematical equivalent.
+Formal method is a way to takes the specification (written in natural language) and converts it into its mathematical equivalent.
 Thus, it is normally used in the SDLC Analysis and Design stages.
-The natural language usually contains ambiguous, incomplete and inconsistent statements.
+The natural language usually contains ambiguous, incomplete and inconsistent statement.

-Once a specification in English for example is translated to a mathematical form, it will remove all ambiguity and uncertainty in these statements.
+Once a specification in English for example is translated to a mathematical form, it will remove all ambiguity and uncertainty in that statement.